-The 'conclusions' (or other conditional requirements) issued by State Committee on Ecology and Environmental Protection to the Project EIA must be reviewed to ensure that all construction, commissioning and operational related conditions established are managed accordingly.
-Non-compliance with the State Committee on Ecology and Environmental Protection conclusions may result in a breach of legislation and permitting requirements.
-The conclusions shall be maintained as part of the ESMS.
+The 'conclusions' (or other conditional requirements) issued by the Ministry of Ecology, Environmental Protection and Climate Change (MEEPCC) to the Projects EIA must be reviewed to ensure that all construction, commissioning and operational related conditions established are managed accordingly.
+Non-compliance with the MEEPCC conclusions may result in a breach of legislation and permitting requirements.
+The conclusions will be maintained as part of the ESMS.

-5.4 Identification of Requirements from the Project Lenders
+5.4 Identification of Requirements from the Projects Lenders